sphinx-doc/sphinx/doc/builders.rst

 .. module:: sphinx.builders.gettext
 .. class:: MessageCatalogBuilder

-   This builder produces gettext-style message catalos.
+   This builder produces gettext-style message catalogs.
 Each top-level file or subdirectory grows a single ``.pot`` catalog template.

    See the documentation on :ref:`intl` for further reference.